wolfSSL/wolfssl-examples/signature/README.md

    importing the public and private keys.
 App will then sign a msg with the private key and verify that signature using the public key

+------------------ UPDATE -----------------
+November 13 2018:

+Added rsa_buffer directory

+rsa_buffer directory contains:

+1. App "sign.c" to generate a signature using a DER encoded private key into a buffer.
+Prints out a hex encoding of signature.

+2. App "verify.c" to verify a signature using a DER encoded public key in and binary signature in buffers.

+3. Script sign_vfy.sh builds sign, creates a signature with "sign", builds verify with message and signature generated and verifies the signature with "verify".